OneDrive/onedrive-api-docs/docs/controls/file-pickers/v8-schema.md

       sharedLibraries?: boolean;
       /**
        * Show "Stock images".
-       */
-      stockImages?: boolean;
+       * This pivot is only supported in OneDrive for Business */ stockImages?: boolean;
       /**
        * Show "Bing search".
-       */
-      bing?: boolean;
+       * This pivot is only supported in OneDrive for Business */ bing?: boolean;
       /**
        * Show "My lists".
-       */
-      myLists?: boolean;
+       * This pivot is only supported in OneDrive for Business */ myLists?: boolean;
       /**
        * Show "My organization".
-       */
-      myOrganization?: boolean;
+       * This pivot is only supported in OneDrive for Business */ myOrganization?: boolean;

       /**
        * Show "Recent lists".
-       */
-      recentLists?: boolean;
+       * This pivot is only supported in OneDrive for Business */ recentLists?: boolean;

       /**
        * Show the site pivot
-       */
-      site?: boolean;
+       * This pivot is only supported in OneDrive for Business */ site?: boolean;
     };